 - Generating social followers and engagement with social media links

 There are countless ways to design a professional email signature based on your business goals.
 Check out our list of business email examples to get more inspiration.

 Your email signature is an opportunity to lean into your brand, as branding statistics show brand consistency can increase revenue by 20%.
 Something as simple as matching your email signature’s colors with those of your brand helps you maintain your brand consistency, thereby building your professionalism and boosting your credibility and brand awareness.

 Frequently Asked Questions (FAQs)

-A good professional email signature ensures consistent branding, makes it easy to contact you, and includes a clear and effective call to action.
+A good professional email signature ensures consistent branding, makes it easy to contact you, and incorporates a clear and effective call to action.
 It should include your name, company name, and job title, a link to your website or landing page, your email address, the best phone number (and potentially even the best times) to reach you, and an engaging call to action.

 The process for creating a custom signature varies by email app, but most offer the option in Settings.
 Your email app may even have a tool for creating email signatures and assigning them for use (e.g., setting up different signatures for new emails, for replies, and so on).
-Here are links to instructions for creating signatures in Gmail, Microsoft Outlook, and Apple Mail.

-A great email signature holds the power to serve as a marketing tool for your business.
+A great business email signature holds the power to serve as a marketing tool for your business.
 By incorporating extras such as your photo or logo, social links, an embedded video, trackable links, or a call to action, a well-designed signature can build brand awareness and work as a sales tool to convert leads and drive conversions.
 Creating a professional email signature is easy and free, so there’s no excuse not to have one.